Virtual Retreat Specifics

 5. I undertake to refrain from using intoxicating substances.

 In the spirit of Dana (generosity), CML offers financial assistance to people unable to attend retreats due to limited financial resources.
-Financial aid up to $75 may be offered for a virtual retreat.
-When registering, you are required to choose and pay the student assistance fee (regular less $75) when you select the Student Assistance choice on the registration form.
-There will be a limited number of Student Assistance opportunities; therefore, we ask that only those who would not be able to attend without student assistance apply.
+Financial aid up to $100 may be offered for a virtual retreat.
+When applying for student assistance, when registering you are required to choose and pay the student assistance fee DEPOSIT choice on the application.
+There will be a limited number of Student Assistance opportunities; therefore, we ask that only those who would not be able to attend without student assistance apply AND if you haven't received a student assistance in the last 18 months.